What is the Best Thing to Feed an Old Dog?

 - Sleeping more

 To determine your dog’s age, keep in mind that smaller breeds age slower.
 Giant and larger breeds tend to age more quickly, though.
 It’s safe to say once your dog reaches six as a larger breed, you will want to consider your dog a senior canine citizen.
 If you have a smaller breed, your dog will benefit from a change in diet around the age of ten.

 What is the Best Diet for a Senior Dog?

 The best diet for your dog meets their unique needs and helps them stay active, maintain a healthy weight, and feel their best.
 This is all about balancing calories, flavour, carbohydrates, minerals, vitamins, and fibre.

 Protein is the most important factor in your dog’s food.
 Senior dogs need more real-animal protein.
 Why?
 Protein protects muscle mass.
 Once this muscle begins to dwindle, a dog’s immune system will also begin to struggle.
 A high-protein diet also regulates metabolism and helps the body heal.
 Additionally, amino acids found in meat help the body burn fat, helping your dog ditch excess weight.

 When choosing the right food for your older pup--do not skimp on the protein quality or amount.

 When all is said and done, you want a food with a high percentage of real animal protein.
-Higher quality proteins like lamb, duck, kangaroo, goat, and bison can support a dog’s body and prevent food intolerances.
+Higher quality proteins like lamb, duck, chicken, kangaroo, goat, and bison can support a dog’s body and prevent food intolerances.